By Dr. Pellumb Kabashi, DBA, MBA, EA, CFE, CES

 What if you missed past years

 If you are reading this and realizing you should have filed FBARs in past years and did not, the worst thing to do is nothing.
-The IRS and FinCEN have well-defined paths for taxpayers to come into compliance, including the Streamlined Foreign Offshore Procedures, the Streamlined Domestic Offshore Procedures, and the Delinquent FBAR Submission Procedures.
-Each program has different eligibility rules and penalty consequences.
+The IRS and FinCEN have well-defined paths for taxpayers to come into compliance, chiefly the Streamlined Foreign Offshore Procedures and the Streamlined Domestic Offshore Procedures.
+Each path has different eligibility rules and penalty consequences.
+If you reported all of your income and simply need to bring the reports current, our guide on how to file a late FBAR explains the current steps after the IRS ended its separate penalty-free delinquent program on July 1, 2026.
+Our guide to the streamlined filing compliance procedures walks through the non-willful catch-up path and the 5% versus 0% penalty tracks.
 The right one depends on the specifics of your situation, and choosing wrong can be costly.
+Before you choose a path, it helps to understand the FBAR penalties at stake, including the difference between non-willful and willful violations.

 What we tell people in this position is the same thing every time: the longer you wait, the fewer good options remain.
 Coming forward voluntarily is almost always better than being found.